435-590-9498

 Make & Model: Celestron 11" Nextstar GPS

-Design / Mount: SCT on CGX (equatorial goto mount)
+Design / Mount: SCT on CGX (equatorial go-to mount)

 Aperture: